Join the Technical Steering Committee¶

 Prioritise the work following the product roadmap to move the project forward

-Guide the community to use the right channel:
+Guide the community to use our various communication channels:

 GitHub issues for feature requests and bug reports